giuliofantuzzi/Serie-storiche-economiche/README.md

-# serie-storiche-economiche
+# Serie Storiche Economiche

-This repository contains lectures, code and projects of the course "Serie Storiche Economiche" (Year 2 of my BSc))
+This repository contains lectures, code and projects of the course "Serie Storiche Economiche" (Year 2 of my BSc)